Frequently Asked Questions

 MMS Support

-MMS messages are not directly supported in Niger.
-When attempting to send MMS, messages are automatically converted to SMS with an embedded URL link where recipients can view the multimedia content.
+Niger does not support MMS messages directly.
+When you attempt to send MMS, the system converts messages to SMS with an embedded URL link where recipients can view the multimedia content.
 This ensures message delivery while providing access to rich media content.

 Recipient Phone Number Compatibility